dmnfarrell/dmnfarrell.github.io/_posts/2020-02-28-genomics-sarscov2-python.markdown

 ## Structural view of receptor binding domain

+Let's say we want to take a look at the effect of these sequence changes on the structure of the protein.
 You can view models of the virus protein structures on SWISS-MODEL here: https://swissmodel.expasy.org/repository/species/2697049.
 They are based on the closest proteome and associated known structures.
 The particular model of interest here is the heterodimer Spike protein complexed with the human ACE2 receptor.
 Here we show a basic example of how to view the binding domain with PyMol.
 We can use Python to load and set up a scene focused on the interacting residues.
 The mutated residues are L455, F486, Q493, S494, N501, and Y505 using the coordinates of the model structure.
 The method `find_interacting_residues` selects the six key residues on chain C, the Spike protein and finds all residues in the receptor (chain D) within 4Å of any of these.
 This gives us a simple picture of the interaction.
 More in depth study of the structure is beyond the scope of this article.

 ```python
 def find_interacting_residues():